allencch/med/README.md

 # Med (Memory Editor)

 There was a memory editor in Windows, that was Game Master.
 But it was not a freeware.
 And there is a freeware memory editor, it is ArtMoney.
 But it is also for Windows only.
-In Linux, there is only one memory editor, scanmem with GameConqueror as the GUI.
-However, there is a lot of limitation from scanmem and GameConqueror.
+In Linux, there is only one memory editor, **scanmem** with GameConqueror as the GUI.
+However, it does not fulfil my needs.
 Thus, I decided to create one which can fit my needs.

 Med is still in the development, it is not stable.
 Anyone can help to improve the program.